 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The total pension liability in the December 31, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Valuation Date December 31, 2017 Wage Inflation 3.25% Future Salary Increases, including inflation 3.25% to 10.75% COLA or Ad Hoc COLA 3.25%, simple Pre 1/7/2013 retirees: 3%, simple Post 1/7/2013 retirees: 3%, simple through 2018, then 2.15%, simple Investment Rate of Return 7.5% Actuarial Cost Method Individual Entry Age Mortality Tables RP-2014
+Valuation Date December 31, 2018

+Wage Inflation 3.25%

+Future Salary Increases, including inflation 3.25% to 10.75%

+COLA or Ad Hoc COLA 3.25%, simple

+Pre 1/7/2013 retirees: 3%, simple

+Post 1/7/2013 retirees: 3%, simple

+through 2018, then 2.15%, simple

+Investment Rate of Return 7.2%

+Actuarial Cost Method Individual Entry Age

+Mortality Tables RP-2014

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2019

 Pre-retirement mortality rates are based on the RP-2014 Employees Mortality Table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant Mortality Table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant Mortality Table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled Mortality Table for males and females, adjusted for mortality improvement back to the observation period base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled Mortality Table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.